theGusPassos/blog/public/posts/1_2d_animation_in_unity_with_different_sprite_sizes/post.md

 ![animation of a robot guy running](imgs/robot-guy-running.gif).

-If you let unity split the spritesheet automatically, each sprite from the animation cycle will have a different size.
+If you let unity split the sprite sheet automatically, each sprite from the animation cycle will have a different size and still the animation will cycle correctly.

-But others don't go so well and have a strange flickering happening, like [Erika's sword attack](https://www.deviantart.com/misskilvas/art/Eirika-with-lance-sprite-sheet-181194797).
+However, others don't go so well and have a strange flickering when changing sprites, like this [Erika's sword attack](https://www.deviantart.com/misskilvas/art/Eirika-with-lance-sprite-sheet-181194797).

 ![animation of Erika a lance lord performing a circular attack with her spear, but with a string flickering happening between the frames](imgs/erika-flickering-animation.gif)